peychart/chef-nodeAttributes/README.md

 ## Usage

- Default attributes can be definied in a data bag whose items are the fqdn of the nodes.
+ Default attributes can be completed within a data bag whose items are the fqdn(1) of the nodes.
 Then, an other cookbook can be applied...

+ When the attribute name is preceded with '!' in the data bag definition, any initial values of the array or hash are deleted.

  (1): Dots are not allowed (only alphanumeric), substitute by underscores